yonischeyer1/myusers.io/README.md

 If there is a match the test will wait for live action input from the user and after the user finished it will continue from where it stopped

-#### Terminology :
+### Terminology :

+#### Action:
-Action: Containing tags and mouse and keyboard actions from myusers recording session.
+ Containing tags and mouse and keyboard actions from myusers recording session.

+#### Tags:
-Tags : Array of screenshots from a validated Action recording session.
+Array of screenshots from a validated Action recording session.

+#### Eyes:
-Eyes: A server that runs inside the container and matches tags one by one against current screenshots at real time of playing the test.
+A server that runs inside the container and matches tags one by one against current screenshots at real time of playing the test.

+#### Hands:
-Hands : A server that runs inside the container that either records keyboard and mouse actions or plays them.
+A server that runs inside the container that either records keyboard and mouse actions or plays them.

 ## Install